woocommerce/qit-documentation/docs/core-concepts/test-types-overview.md

 ## Next Steps

-- **Learn How QIT Works:** If you haven’t yet, see 'core-concepts/how-qit-works' to understand how these test types fit into the overall QIT architecture.
+- **Learn How QIT Works:** If you haven’t yet, see [How QIT Works](./how-qit-works) to understand how these test types fit into the overall QIT architecture.
-- **Managed Tests in Detail:** Dive deeper into each managed test type in 'managed-tests/introduction'.
+- **Managed Tests in Detail:** Dive deeper into each managed test type in [Managed Tests Introduction](./../managed-tests/introduction).
-- **Getting Started with Custom E2E Tests:** Explore how to scaffold, write, and run your own tests in 'custom-tests/introduction'.
+- **Getting Started with Custom E2E Tests:** Explore how to scaffold, write, and run your own tests in [Custom E2E Tests Introduction](./../custom-tests/introduction).